rjalexa/rjafecit/README.md

 The application uses two different backend endpoints to provide data to the frontend:

 -   **/api/v1/random**: This endpoint is proxied by the Next.js server to the FastAPI backend service running in a separate Docker container.
 The Next.js `rewrites` configuration handles this proxying, which avoids CORS issues and keeps the frontend code clean, as it can call a relative path.
+NOTE: we had to explicitely disablee the caching within next.js or the numbers from the frontend would not change.

 -   **/api/v1/smorfia**: This endpoint is a standard Next.js API route, served directly by the Next.js server.
 It queries the SQLite database using Drizzle ORM to fetch and return the Smorfia Napoletana data to the frontend.